espocrm/documentation/docs/administration/workflows.md

 Note: Variables defined within formula won't be passed back, they are only avaiable within a current script.

+Important: Formula within this action must be utilized only for field updating.
+Use *Execute Formula Script* action for any other need.

 If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams), you need to utilize formula function *entity\addLinkMultipleId*.
 Example: `entity\addLinkMultipleId('teams', 'teamId')`.

 There is the ability to **delete** the record with the following formula code: `deleted = 1`;